-It won’t be easy cutting off all ties from your toxic parents if you still depend on them.
-If you can live on your own and their toxicity has reached extreme levels, this might be a viable option.
+It won’t be easy cutting off all ties with your toxic parents if you still depend on them.
+This might be a viable option if you can live independently and their toxicity has reached extreme levels.

 At the end of the day, your parents are your genes.
 When you cut them off, you’re bound to feel guilty.
 This is why emotional distancing is a much better option than a complete cut-off.
 Cut that umbilical cord of emotional dependency instead and regain control of your mental state.